Legends & Traditions

 Battle of Bloody Marsh

 Every fall, a team of students and a team of faculty and staff members meet to do battle… via tug-of-war.
 The name comes from the famous 1742 battle in which General Oglethorpe’s forces defeated the Spanish troops in South Georgia.
 Organized by the SGA Programming Board.
-Watch an historical video about the original battle.
+Watch a historical video about the original battle.

 Every December, the entire Oglethorpe community comes together for this holiday celebration and induction of new members into Omicron Delta Kappa (ODK), a national leadership honor society.
 The ceremony begins with a procession of ODK members in academic regalia, carrying a board’s head on a litter.
 The procession is followed by a theatrical reading of the Boar’s Head story.
 Then, there’s a holiday concert featuring the University Singers and other Oglethorpe performing arts groups, the lighting of the holiday tree, and a reception in the Turner Lynch Campus Center.
-The event is inspired by the armorial crest of General James Edward Oglethorpe, which depicts four boar’ heads and the holiday tradition of the same name held at Oxford University, Oglethorpe’s alma mater.
+The event is inspired by the armorial crest of General James Edward Oglethorpe, which depicts four boar heads and the holiday tradition of the same name held at Oxford University.

 In November 1941, the Ringling Brothers and Barnum & Bailey Circus were performing in Atlanta, when eighteen circus elephants were poisoned by arsenic.
 An enterprising professor in the Oglethorpe medical school had one of the elephants brought to campus and deposited behind Lowry Hall (now Welter Library) for use in his comparative anatomy class.
 When the animal began to decay, a hole was dug next to the body, and the elephant was rolled into it and buried.
 The exact whereabouts of its remains are unknown.